spookygames/gdx-gfx/README.md

 `MultiTemporalEffect` lets you combine several temporal effects in parallel.
 Automatically removes finished effects.
 Is finished when all its children are finished. `MultiTemporalEffect` being a `TemporalEffect`, you can combine several layers of them on top of each other.

-`MultiTemporalVisualEffect` is a combination of the two previous combined effects, allowing you to combine combinations of combinations in a combining way.
+`MultiTemporalVisualEffect` is a combination of the two previous combined effects, allowing you to combine combinations of combinations in a smooth, combining way.

 ### Utilities